Speak a word.

 Somewhere on the floor above them, a cane strikes the floor three times.
 Ella demanding Seth’s presence and that Ricardo bring her the ears.
 Ricardo’s dirty foot lifts off Seth’s chest once again.

 It’s always the same set of stairs and the same basement no matter what house the Family is living in.
-Seth runs up them, holding the bucket tight to his chest not caring that it stinks.
+Seth runs up the stairs, holding the bucket tight to his chest not caring that it stinks.
 There’s a dizzy feeling at the top of the stairs.
 The dizzy feeling of being walked through the shadows.

 When Seth opens the door it’s a new house.
 American Southwest by the decor and the temperature.
 The Family never uses any kind of heating or air-conditioning.
 Over the years, Seth has learned to tell the differences between places just by the decor, the color of the paint and the ambient temperature.